Deadline by quarter: Sept 30 (Fall 2022), Dec 19 *Extended* (Winter 2023), March 13, 2023 (Spring 2023) or June 16 (Summer 2023).

 $500 Awards with potential for up to $250 more in matching funds

 Project Development Workshop Awards provide funds for a CHASS faculty member to host scholars or subject matter experts for an open discussion of the faculty member’s book manuscript, film, play or substantial creative project with the aim of moving it towards completion and submission (to a press, film festival, theatre, gallery show etc.) Funds may be used for workshop refreshments, travel (air/ground transport, lodging) and/or modest honoraria.
-Due to COVID-19, project workshops in the coming year will be hosted online.

 Special consideration will be given to projects that have potential to impact tenure and/or promotion.
 Applicants should identify a first and second choice for the quarter in which they hope to host a workshop and should clearly identify how the workshop fits within their completion and submission timeline.